-UPDATE MARCH 14: A poll is asking residents what the name of Clark County's potential new city should be.
+UPDATE MARCH 14: A poll is asking residents the name should be on Clark County's potential new city.

 Some of the options are the city of East Las Vegas, the city of Sunrise Manor and the city of Frenchman.
 The poll can be found here.